Tahiva

 Discuss This!
 Discuss This!

 Can you ever really forgive your partner’s past misdeeds?
-According to new research, that depends on how much you trust your partner in the present.
+According to researchers, that depends on how much you trust your partner in the present.

 Conducted by Northwestern University and Redeemer University College in Ontario, the study found individuals with a lot of trust in their partner felt better about past transgressions as time passed, while individuals with little trust in their partner felt worse.